chrisosuf/Quantitative_Finance/Systematic Investing Final Project/README.md

 # Computer-Driven Investing Report

-In this project we aim to predict and trade off of Sector ETFs using fundamental analysis in a variety of strategies and feature engineering techniques with promising results.
+In this project we aim to predict and trade Sector ETFs using fundamental analysis and a variety of strategies/feature engineering techniques with promising results.

-The algortihm in the first strategy optimizes the 3 fundamental thresholds to trade with for each individual Sector.
+The algortihm in the first strategy is a python-solution that optimizes 3 fundamental thresholds for each individual Sector.
 This was done on past data to avoid overfitting, using the optimized thresholds as a basis for the backtesting period.

 ### Authors